How To Create Healthy Boundaries That Honour Your Soul.

 Compassionate space reminds us of our intentions not to put up a wall but rather create the right amount of space that enables us to maintain an open heart.
 It feels more fluid and soul-centred than boundaries.

-Here’s a 3 step process to creating compassionate space.
+Here’s a 3 step process for creating compassionate space.

 PAUSE